pndkr/mlisp/README.md

 `list-field` returns value of `n`th element inside the given `index`.

-Notice that lambdas are indexes as well, so they can be manipulated with some help of this function.
+Remember that lambdas are just lists, so they can be manipulated with some help of this function.

 #### `(map [number|string|symbol value]...)` → `list`